smirnovhub/my-mikrotik-scripts/README.md

 - **CleanStr**: Filter a string to keep only allowed characters.
 - **CompareStr**: Compare two strings lexicographically using ASCII character codes.
 - **ContainsStr**: Check if a substring exists within a string.
+- **DumpStr**: Convert an input string into a formatted hexadecimal dump representation with line breaks based on a specified byte limit.
 - **EllipsisStrCenter, EllipsisStrLeft, EllipsisStrRight**: Truncate strings to fit a maximum length by inserting an ellipsis in the center, prepending it to the left, or appending it to the right.
 - **ExtractFileName**: Extract and return the file name from a path (with optional extension retention).
 - **IsPrintableStr**: Check whether a string contains only printable characters.